 - Press releases

-The third category: these are the tools that help you build stronger relationships with clients:
+Engagement: Tools that provide support as you build stronger relationships with clients:

 - Trade show or conference participation